WCTRS

 Click on the questions below to reveal the answers to frequently asked questions.

-• A wide variety of Special Interest Groups (SIGs), each dedicated to a specific academic topic from mode specific policy and modelling, to solutions for climate change and disaster resilience
+• A wide variety of Special Interest Groups (SIGs), each dedicated to a specific academic topic from mode specific policy and modelling to solutions for climate change and disaster resilience

-• A free on-line subscription to the Society’s two Journals: Transport Policy and Case Studies on Transport Policy
+• A free online subscription to the Society’s two Journals: Transport Policy and Case Studies on Transport Policy

-The current membership fees which cover the period to May 2019, are: Students $60 (USD); Members from developing countries $90 (USD); and General membership $150 (USD).
+The current membership fees which cover the period to July 2026, are: Students $60 (USD); Members from developing countries $90 (USD); and General membership $170 (USD).

 Please contact the Secretariat at [email protected] for instructions.